Our concepts: iowec & iswec

 Having difficulties understanding how it works?
 Have a look at our videos on YouTube: www.youtube.com/user/IntentiumWavePower.

-iswec - Intentium short-crest wave energy converter: The companys first project iowec/iowep , is focused on offshore and long-crested wave conditions, with very high-energy seas.
-To have an alternative for wave conditions less offshore and with more choppy short-crested waves, like in the Skagerrak (the ocean-area outside Intentium's vicinity), the company have recently started a second wave power project/concept.
-The working title for this converter/project is iswec/iswep, where the 's' stands for short-crest.
-The concept is based on the same guidelines as has been the basics for iowep/iowec - still floating and installed far out from the coastline.
+iswec - Intentium short crested wave energy converter: To have an alternative concept with shorter development path, Intentium has recently started a second wave power project for wave conditions less offshore and with more choppy short-crested waves, like in the Skagerrak (the coastal areas outside Vestfold).
+The working title for this converter is iswec, where the 's' stands for short crested waves.
+This concept differ from the offshore iowec in that it has multiple shorter floats.
+However the iswec concept is based on the experience and the same guidelines as for the offshore iowec - still floating and installed far out from the coastline.